pinpoint-apm/pinpoint/pages/techdetail.md

 ---

 In this article, we describe the Pinpoint's techniques such as transaction tracing and bytecode instrumentation.
-And we explain the optimization method applied to Pinpoint agent, which modifies bytecode and record performance data.
+And we explain the optimization method applied to Pinpoint Agent, which modifies bytecode and record performance data.

 ## Distributed Transaction Tracing, Modeled after Google's Dapper